JohnMarsing/BlazorBootstrap53/README.md

 - Using a Bootstrap Modal for the user to select QRC

 ## Vertical Slice Archictecture
+- I really like how this approach along with Blazor's component model brings great development clarity 😀
 - All UI pages, includeing the Home Page are under the `Features` folder

 ## "Meta" Programming
-- Extensive use of the SmartEnum to capture meta data to help drive the Navigation and  `Sitemap.razor` and Footer.razor`.
+- Extensive use of the SmartEnum to capture meta data to help drive the Navigation and  `Sitemap.razor` and `Footer.razor`.

 ## Blazored Components
 - Using `Blazored.Toast` to show messaging like if an error occured